winkyt/Data-Interaction-II-Making-Charts/README.md

 ```
 **Use a .json file**
-Once you have a your dataset, you can use an online machine to covert your file.
+Once you have your dataset, you can use an online machine to covert your file.
 Link:http://www.convertcsv.com/csv-to-json.htm (A suggestion, not only option)

 ``` javascript